-Dr. Saikumari V., is a Professor and Head of the Department of Management studies, SRM Easwari Engineering College, a field in which she has over 25 years of experience.
-She has strived towards transforming the Education Industry through strategic thinking and operational excellence.
+Dr. Saikumari V. is a Professor and Head of the Department of Management Studies, SRM Easwari Engineering College, a field in which she has over 2.5 decades of experience, during which time she has strived towards transforming the Education Industry through strategic thinking and operational excellence.
 She has been a Professor & Head in Sathyabama University, Director of Park Global B-School and as Director Operations in MTMS Private Limited.
 She has completed MBA in Marketing, PhD in Human Resource & Administration, Post Doctorate in Women Entrepreneurship from USA.
+D.Litt in Organisational Psychology from USA.
 She is a certified Psychometric Test Professional from Carlton Advanced Management Institute, USA.
 She is an outreach advisor to the Eureka Education Group - UK, through which she continues to provide global exposure to our student community.

-She is the Entrepreneurship Brand Ambassador for MoE's Innovation Cell as well as the Career and higher education advisor in LinkedIn, wherein she provides advice to thousands of researchers and students.
+She is the Entrepreneurship Brand Ambassador for MoE's Innovation Cell as well as the Career and Higher Education advisor in LinkedIn, wherein she provides advice to thousands of researchers and students.
 She is at heart an innovative educationist and a passionate teacher.
 She is also a renowned academician with several achievements as a researcher and research advisor.
-She is a proud recipient of more than 20 awards for her excellence in teaching, research and leadership.
-She has authored 7 titles of management books & 11 CBTs in management.
-She has also published a Patent.
-Besides these she is also a motivational speaker, author, blogger, mentor, youtuber, counsellor, trainer, editor and reviewer, supervisor, orator, altruist, entrepreneurship consultant, advisor and an able administrator.
+She is a proud recipient of more than 25 awards for her excellence in teaching, research and leadership.
+She has authored 9 titles of Management books and 11 CBTs in Management.
+She has also published 3 Patents.
+Besides these she is also a motivational speaker, author, blogger, mentor, youtuber, counselor, trainer, editor, reviewer, supervisor, orator, altruist, entrepreneurship consultant, advisor and an able administrator.

-Mr. S. Purushothaman is currently working as an Assistant Professor in the Department of Management Studies at SRM Easwari Engineering College, Chennai, Tamil Nadu.
-He is B.E graduate and holds an M.B.A. degree in the area of HR and Marketing.
-Currently pursuing PhD in the area of Management on the topic "Competency Mapping".
-He is a dynamic professional with more than 10 years of experience in Teaching, Research and Industry.
-He specializes into Marketing, Human Resource and Operations Management.
-He also has 3 years of experience as

-Works Manager in Anjan Drug Private Limited.
-He is also an editorial member in International Journal of Management Research and social science and he has written book chapters in the field of Management related to Human Resources, Entrepreneurship Operations, Health Management and Digital Marketing.
-He has Authored the book titled "Business Analytics-Tools and Application for strategic Decision Making".
-He has participated and presented papers in various National and International conferences and as published nearly 34 research papers in the National and International Journals.
+Dr. S. Purushothaman is currently working as an Assistant Professor in the Department of Management Studies at SRM Easwari Engineering College, Chennai, Tamil Nadu.
+He is B.E graduate and holds an M.B.A.
+Degree with specialization in HR and Marketing.
+Completed his PhD in the area of Management on the topic "Competency Skill Mapping for IT Professionals".
+He is a dynamic professional with more than 13 years of experience in Teaching, Research and Industry.
+His area of expertise into Marketing, Human Resource and Operations Management.
+He also has 3 years of experience as Works Manager in Anjan Drug Private Limited.
+He is also an editorial member in International Journal of Management Research and Social Science and he has written book chapters in the field of Management related to Human Resources, Entrepreneurship, Operations, Health Management and Digital Marketing.
+Authored the book titled "Business Analytics - Tools and Application for Strategic Decision Making" and "Logistics & Supply Chain Management".
+He has participated and presented Research Papers in various National and International Conferences and has published nearly 34 Research Articles in the National and International Journals.
+He also a consultant for various online Edutech start-ups in India.